Explaining CM Punk's Real-Life Backstage Fight After AEW All Out

 CM Punk is no longer the AEW Champion.
-After winning the title at Sunday's All Out pay-per-view, Punk was officially stripped of the title on Wednesday's AEW Dynamite by company president Tony Khan.
-A new champion will be crowned on Dynamite in two weeks.
+After winning the title at Sunday's All Out pay-per-view, Punk was officially stripped on Wednesday's AEW Dynamite by president Tony Khan.
+A new champ will be crowned on Dynamite in two weeks.
 Khan also stripped Kenny Omega and "The Young Bucks" Matt and Nick Jackson of their Trios Championship titles on Wednesday's Dynamite.

 It followed explosive comments Punk made during AEW All Out's post-show press conference, which precipitated a real-life backstage fight involving Punk, Omega and the Young Bucks.